tent/tent.io/content/docs/app-auth.md

 {discovery example}

 The next step is to register the application with the server.
+Applications can get the root URLs for the app registration by fetching the profile information and use one of the server addresses, specified in the core profile.

 Registration specifies some details about the app, as well as the exact `redirect_uris` that will be used during the OAuth flow.
 The response `id`, `secret`, and `mac_algorithm` are used to authenticate future requests to the Tent server.
 The `id` is used as the `client_id` in all OAuth requests.